 Aromas, Flavours and Appearance

-The aroma of Northern Lights is as one might imagine, a woody and sweet piney scent.
+- The aroma of Northern Lights is as one might imagine, a woody and sweet piney scent.
 The aroma is a pleasant one and very earthy, with hints of citrus.

-Taste-wise, the piney and earthy flavour is apparent, which then leads onto a much sweeter, candy-like taste.
+- Taste-wise, the piney and earthy flavour is apparent, which then leads onto a much sweeter, candy-like taste.
 Hints of sweet lemon, pine and earthy flavours add to the overall subtle taste, that leaves you wanting more.

 Effects and Usage

-This strain will give you a nice balanced high that is deeply relaxing but will not leave you completely glued to the coach either.
+- This strain will give you a nice balanced high that is deeply relaxing but will not leave you completely glued to the coach either.
 Users will feel a sense of dreamy euphoria, and an easy bliss feeling, making it the perfect end of the day strain.

-The body high that you will experience with Northern Lights can help with issues like chronic pain, arthritis, and migraines.
+- The body high that you will experience with Northern Lights can help with issues like chronic pain, arthritis, and migraines.
 Its gentle uplifting and relaxation sensations can also help with stress or to balance negative moods.

-Northern Lights is a popular strain to grow as it is pretty easy to cultivate, plus it is also quite resistant to disease, pests, and bugs.
+- Northern Lights is a popular strain to grow as it is pretty easy to cultivate, plus it is also quite resistant to disease, pests, and bugs.
 It grows to a medium height and is great for both indoor and outdoor grows.

-This strain loves a moderately warm, sunny environment, around 21 to 29 degrees Celsius, and can get up to 220cm when grown outdoors.
+- Northern Lights loves a moderately warm, sunny environment, around 21 to 29 degrees Celsius, and can get up to 220cm when grown outdoors.
 In a grow room, do not go over 29 degrees Celsius, as this strain will start to struggle, unless you add some more CO2 to the indoor environment.
 Lower temperatures right at the end of flowering will help produce lots of trichomes, for a potent and rich bud.

-During the seeding and vegetative stage, keep your relative humidity (RH) at least 60%, reducing this by 5% each week during the flowering stage, until it reaches around 40-45% right at the end of flowering.
+- During the seeding and vegetative stage, keep your relative humidity (RH) your at least 60%, reducing this by 5% each week during the flowering stage, until it reaches around 40-45% right at the end of flowering.

-Northern Lights is great for indoor and outdoor grows, and an easy one for beginner growers to start with.
+- Northern Lights is great for indoor and outdoor grows, and an easy one for beginner growers to start with.
 It can also be more resistant to pests, disease, and bud rot than other strains.
-This strain is easy to maintain and quite compact when grown indoors, but with a good amount of yield.
+This strain is easy to maintain and quite compact when grown indoors, but with a good amount of yield

 Flowering, Yield and Harvest

-Northern Lights flowers relatively quickly in around 7 to 9 weeks.
+- Northern Lights flowers relatively quickly in around 7 to 9 weeks.
 You can get around 575 to 625 grams per plant for an outdoor grow, or 500 to 550 grams per square metre indoors.

-Harvest in the Southern hemisphere should be ready around mid-April and by mid-October in the Northern hemisphere.
+- Harvest in the Southern hemisphere should be ready around mid-April and by mid-October in the Northern hemisphere.